On the brahmin who said "huṁ"

 There are, however, two unusual phrases, both of which are shared with the Chāndogya.

 • Nikkasāvo “free of stains” occurs elsewhere in only one verse in the negative; the same verse is found at both Dhp 9 and Thag 17.1.
 Kāsāva means “stain, dye” and is usually used in a literal sense, rather than as a metaphor for defilements as here.
-It appears in the same sense at occurs in the same sense at Chāndogya Upaniṣad 7.26.2, mṛditakaṣāyāya, which is, I believe the only occurrence in this sense in early Sanskrit.
+It appears in the same sense at Chāndogya Upaniṣad 7.26.2, mṛditakaṣāyāya, which is, I believe the only occurrence in this sense in early Sanskrit.

 • Brahmavāda “divine doctrine” occurs nowhere else in Pali.
 In Brahmanical texts it has the sense of “orthodox Vedic doctrine” (Atharva Veda 11.3.26a, 15.1.8a; Bṛhadāraṇyaka Upaniṣad 14.7.3.1; Chāndogya Upaniṣad 2.24.1), comparable to the sense of Theravāda (“doctrine of the elders”).
 Here the Buddha, as so often, adapts the meaning to his own ends.